oxidecomputer/humility/README.md

 `--nbytes` (`-n`).

-For example, to write the byte sequence `0x1`, `0x0`, `0x0` and then read 32 bytes, discarding the first three, from device 0 on SPI2:
+For example, to write the byte sequence `0x1`, `0x0`, `0x0` and then read 32 bytes (discarding the first three) from device 0 on SPI2:

 ```console
 % humility spi -p 2 --nbytes 32 --write 0x1,0x0,0x0 --read --discard 3